klepas/fuckyouimaplatypus-site/index.md

 The Platypus Initiative is happy to announce that PlatypusCon^H^H^HCamp is on once more, on the 22nd-24th September.
 We're working on lining up another epic day of hands-on workshops-only content and an epic night of festivities.

 Date
-: Friday evening 22nd of September - Sunday midday 24th September 2017
+: 6pm Friday 22nd of September - 1pm Sunday 24th September 2017
 : Campfire opening at 9:00pm Friday 22nd September
 : Official welcome at 10:00am Saturday 23rd September
 : Effigy end of the world at 9:00pm Saturday 24th September

+Cost
+: $100 (whether you're camping or not)
+: Merchandise available for pre-order only on EventBrite: $30 shirt, $60 hoodie : If you require complimentary platypus party bus shuttle services, book your seat on EventBrite with your ticket : Ticket does not include $8 fee per day for vehicles (Pay via the campground's parking machines on the day)

 Location
 : Bents Basin Campground (1 hour west of Sydney CBD)